-Since planting our herb garden last weekend, the flavor of this Homemade Soda Bread with Herbs will constantly be changing as our abundance of fresh garden proliferates during the summer months.
-I can’t wait to experiment with all the flavors combinations!
+Since planting our herb garden last weekend, the flavor of this Homemade Soda Bread with Herbs will constantly be changing as our abundance of fresh gardens proliferates during the summer months.
+I can't wait to experiment with all the flavor combinations!

 - Finely mince the fresh herbs and add them to a large bowl with the dry ingredients.